OctopusDeploy/docs/docs/deployments/patterns/rollbacks/index.md

 ### Calculating Deployment Mode

-When a release is deployed to an environment, three deployment scenarios are known as "Deployment Mode."
+When a release is deployed to an environment, there are three possible "Deployment Mode" scenarios.

 - **Deploy**: The first time the release is deployed to the environment.
 For example, `2021.2.1` is deployed.
 - **Rollback**: The previous version is re-deployed to the environment.
 For example, `2021.2.1` is rolled back to `2021.1.10`.